munificent/journal/asset/post/2008-03-05-checking-flags-in-c-enums.md

 the parenthesis because the operator precedence puts `==` before `&` first?
 Gross.

-## For Every Nail There is a Hammer
+## For every nail there is a hammer

 Behold the solution: